justcoding121/titanium-web-proxy/README.md

 Development enviroment used to work and build this project is described below for each platforms.

 #### Windows

-* Visual Studio 2017 as IDE for .NET framework/.Net core
+* Visual Studio 2017 as IDE for .NET framework/.NET core
-* Visual Studio Code as IDE for .NET core
+* Visual Studio Code as IDE for .NET framework/.NET core

 #### Mac OS

-* Visual Studio 2017 as IDE for Mono/.Net core
+* Visual Studio 2017 as IDE for Mono/.NET core
 * Visual Studio Code as IDE for .NET core

 #### Linux
 * Visual Studio Code as IDE for .NET core
-* Mono develop for Mono
+* Mono develop as IDE for Mono

 ### Usage